sanchogodinhoapps/space-personal-assistant/README.md

 **Made With ❤️ By [Sancho Godinho](https://github.com/sancho1952007) at [SG Apps](https://github.com/sanchogodinhoapps)**
 This project is built as a part of the Deta Space Hackathon 2023!

-**Note: We Have Implemented A Free AI, Google Makesuit Into This App.
+**Note: We Have Implemented A Free AI, Google Makersuit Into This App.
 An OpenAI API Key If You Want To Use Chat GPT!**

 **If You're From The Space Hackathon & Like This Project, Please Vote This Project💗**